 Cypress are one of several species classified as “scale-leaf” needled evergreens.
 Unlike pine trees, with leaves that look like needles, cypress leaves appear more like scales.
 Both cypress and false-cypress are included in this category.
 Rejuvenating a cypress tree that is overgrown or unshapely involves trimming.
 Although excess pruning is destructive to a cypress, cutting back cypress trees at the right time and in the right way creates a better, stronger tree.

 Rejuvenating a Cypress Tree

-If you are thinking of rejuvenating a cypress tree, it is important to prune at the correct time of year.
-Dead, broken and diseased branches should be removed as soon as possible after you notice the damage.
+If you are thinking of rejuvenating a cypress tree, it is important to prune at the correct time of the year.
+Dead, broken, and diseased branches should be removed as soon as possible after you notice the damage.
 However, pruning to shape the tree or reduce its size must wait for the appropriate season.